SAIS-S2S-Technology/Roadmap/Roadmap.md

 We believe we can take the SAIS ethos and apply it to technological change: educating generalists, continuously adapting theory to enlighten decision-making, asking hard ethical questions and providing a holistic framework for integrating technological developements into policymaking.

-Ultimately, Nitze and Herter have succeded at doing what we hope to help students do - embrace change to advance the values of an open and stable world.
+Throghout their careers Nitze and Herter have succeded at doing what we hope to help students do - embrace change to advance the values of an open and stable world.

 ## What we believe about technology and global policy